 Self-acting temperature controls are offered in modular formats and feature safety functions meeting DIN standards.

 Precise control performance of the temperature level in the heating system provides proper end-user comfort in the building.

-In energy efficiency terms, optimal performance of temperature control can lead to lower heat loss and therefore reduced CO2 emissions.
+In energy efficiency terms, optimal performance of temperature control can lead to decreasing heat loss and therefore reduced CO2 emissions.